PerfectDreams/DockerSwarmTutorial/README.md

 Remember that you can access the service at `YourMachineIP:8080`?

 I actually lied, you can access the service at *any* node IP!
 Not just your machine IP, and it can even be in a machine that *isn't* hosting your service at the moment!
 As long as it is connected to your swarm, you are able to access it.

+If you ever used k3s' Load Balancer "Klipper", it works in the exact same way!

 With this, we can load balance our service with nginx!